ersohnstyne/neverball-docs/Entities.md

 ----------|------------
 radius    | Switch radius.
-The default is "0.5". target    | Refers to the *path_corner* that the switch controls. state     | Intial state of the switch.
+The default is "0.5". target    | Refers to the *path_corner* that the switch controls. target2   | Path that the switch will travel along, starting from the linked path_corner.
+Both position and rotation are controlled by this path. target3   | Optional: Second path controls the orientation of the train, but has no effect on position.
+This is useful when you want to control the position and orientation independently of each other. state     | Intial state of the switch.
 "0" is off (default), "1" is on.
 This parallels the "state" attribute of the *path_corner*.
 An *info_camp* entity should always have the same initial "state" value as the *path_corner* it targets. timer     | A delay time.
 The time begins when the switch is toggled to its non-initial state.
 The switch toggles back to its initial state when the timer expires.
 A timer value of zero (default) indicates an untimed switch.
 This may be used to define a door that opens only for a moment before closing, or a *func_train* that moves along its path in discrete activated steps.
 The precision of this value is limited to milliseconds (three digits after the decimal point). invisible | Defines an invisible switch.
 "0" is off (default), "1" is on.